 Are you all amped up now?
 Ready to boost the retention rate?
 However, there are several tricks and tactics that you should follow.

-Bring your notebook and jot down this checklist on how to improve the customer retention rate for your eCommerce store.
+Bring your notebook and jot down this checklist on how to increase customer retention rate for your eCommerce store.

 - Smart marketing